 Courses taken during study abroad must receive approval through GEO in advance of starting the program.
 The Course Approval Database offers a list of courses approved for global health transfer.
 Courses not already approved on the database must receive pre-approval.
 Students pursuing transfer credit should be prepared to provide the course syllabus.

 Please note that global health majors may not use transfer credit to fulfill the three Core course requirements (Fundamentals, Ethics, and Research Methods).
-However, Core courses taken through the Duke Kunshan University programs, will satisfy major requirements.
+However, Core courses taken through the Duke in Sri Lanka or Duke Kunshan University programs, will satisfy major requirements.

 Students may use up to three transfer credits toward their global health major and up to two elective transfer credits toward their global health minor.
 Additional courses completed in study abroad will count toward a student’s overall credit requirement and, possibly, requirements in their non-global health major or other minors or certificate programs.